 The Company is operating professional electronic waste recycling and treatment business.
 Inventories are measured at the lower of cost and net realizable value.
-The main content of inventories are precious metals (copper, gold, silver, palladium, etc.), which have risk of impairment due to market price fluctuation and the estimation of the net realizable value of the inventory is uncertain because of involvement of management's judgment.
+The main content of inventories are precious metals (copper, gold, silver, palladium, etc.), which have risk of impairment due to market price fluctuation.
 Therefore, inventory valuation is one of the important issues in performing audit of the financial statement of the Company.